Linear and nonlinear edge dynamics of trapped fractional quantum Hall droplets

-\paragraph{Group velocity dispersion --} This asymmetrical distribution of the DSF makes its center-of-mass frequency shift from the low-energy result $\omega_l\simeq \Omega\,l$.
+This asymmetrical distribution of the DSF makes its center-of-mass frequency shift from the low-energy result $\omega_l\simeq \Omega\,l$.
 EE experience a wavevector-dependent frequency-shift and, thus, a finite group velocity dispersion.
-As shown in Fig. \ref{fig_bulkCurrent_SF_DSF_FreqShift}(d), the negative shift gets stronger according to a cubic law at small $l$, $\omega_l=\Omega\,l -\alpha\, l^3$.
-Note that this cubic form is different from the quadratic Benjamin-Ono one introduced in~\cite{Wiegman, Wiegman2} and critically scrutinized on the basis of conformal field theory in~\cite{FernSimon}.
+As shown in Fig. \ref{fig_bulkCurrent_SF_DSF_FreqShift}(d), the negative shift gets stronger according to a cubic law at small $l$,

+Note that the cubic form of the frequency shift is different from the quadratic term that appears in typical non-chiral Luttinger liquid theories describing, e.g., interacting Fermi gases, as well as from the Benjamin-Ono term introduced in the context of FQH fluids in~\cite{Wiegman, Wiegman2} and already critically scrutinized on the basis of conformal field theory and symmetries in~\cite{FernSimon}.

 Whereas the results in Fig.\ref{fig_bulkCurrent_SF_DSF_FreqShift}(d) may suggest that the shift is a finite-size effect, a careful account of the $N$ dependence, of the geometry and confinement parameters indicates that the effect persists in the macroscopic limit.
-To this purpose, we note that as $N$ increases at fixed trapping parameters $\lambda,\delta$, the cloud gets correspondingly larger as $R_{cl}=\sqrt{2mN}$, so the effective spatial wavevector of an excitation at $l$ decreases as $q=l/R_{cl}$.
-At fixed $q$, we expect the frequency shift to be proportional to the curvature of the confining potential in a straight-edge geometry, which in our case suggests $\alpha \, l^3 = \beta_m \,\tilde{c}_0\, q^3$, with $\tilde{c}_0=R_{cl}^2\,c_0=\lambda\,\delta(\delta-2)\,R_{cl}^{\delta-2}$ and a size-independent $\beta_m$.
-This functional form is validated against the numerical results in Fig.\ref{fig_scalings}(b-d).
-Panel (b) shows that $\alpha$ is indeed proportional to $\sqrt{N}^{\,\delta-5}$ at fixed $\lambda$.
-Panels (c,d) illustrate the linear dependence on the filling factor and on the trap curvature parameter, respectively.
-From these data, we extract a macroscopic coefficient $\beta_m \simeq \pi(m-1)/8$~\footnote{Note that additional, yet typically smaller and opposite in sign group velocity dispersion effects may arise from higher-order terms in the single-fermion dispersion even for $m=1$~\cite{ourepl}.}
+To this purpose, we note that as $N$ increases at fixed trapping parameters $\lambda,\delta$, the cloud gets correspondingly larger as $R_{cl}=\sqrt{2N/\nu}$, so the effective spatial wavevector of an excitation at $l$ decreases as $q=l/R_{cl}$.
+At fixed $q$, we expect the frequency shift to be proportional to the curvature of the confining potential in a straight-edge geometry, which in our case suggests